enchele01/FlutterQuizApp/README.md

 This is a basic quiz app built with flutter

 ## More details
+For the apk install file go to: /build/app/outputs/apk/debug/app-debug.apk

-For more details please contact me brilantdon.nura@enchele.com
+For more details please contact brilantdon.nura@enchele.com